empowerplan/epp-app/README.md

 ## Prepare Data

-In both cases, the datapackage from digipipe have to be placed into folder _digiplan/data/_ and renamed into `digipipe`, so that they can be found by the application and uploaded into database.
+In both cases, the datapackage from digipipe have to be placed into folder _empowerplan/data/_ and renamed into `epp-pipe`, so that they can be found by the application and uploaded into database.

 ## Using standard python installation